gurkult/gurkbot/README.md

 ## Contribute

 If you want to contribute, report a problem, add or suggest a new fix or feature, you can [open a new issue](https://github.com/gurkult/gurkbot/issues/new/choose).
-We generally discourage you to [open a new pull request](https://www.youtube.com/watch?v=dQw4w9WgXcQ) because it will break our workflow.
-For those who want to contribute, see [Dev Installation](#Dev-Installation).
+The issue should be accepted and discussed before starting to work on the feature.
+See [Dev Installation](#Dev-Installation) to know how to start working on said feature.

 ---